Victoria-Samboco/solarkat_docs/docs/source/solarkat_steps.rst

 - `scan`: represents each scan in the scan_list
 - `outputvis` : The output scans named acording to the scan numbers.

+The output of this step are small chunks of data (Measuremment Sets) called scans.

 get_perscan_old_coords (required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - `ms_list`
-- `outfile` : Txt file containing the original coordinates (RA/DEC)
+- `outfile` : Text file containing the original coordinates (RA/DEC)

 get_sun_coordinates (required)